 - That you’re willing to keep going until you solve their problems

 We could put it in other words: keep your cool.
 We cannot stress this enough!
 Having patience is at the top of customer service skills.
-Customers, who often reach out to support when they are confused and frustrated.
+Customers who often reach out to support when they are confused and frustrated.
 It is your job to asses and calms the situation, and in the end, provide assistance to the customer.
-Yet patience shouldn’t be used as an excuse for slothful service either!
+Patients shouldn’t be used as an excuse for lazy service either!

-In essence, the main skill here is the ability to stay calm and even influence others when things get a little hectic.
-The best customer service reps know that they can’t let a heated customer force them to lose their cool; in fact, it is their job to try to be the “rock” for a customer who thinks the world is falling down due to their current problem.
+In essence, the primary customer service skill here is the ability to stay calm and even influence others when things get a little hectic.
+The best customer service reps know that they can’t let a heated customer force them to lose their cool; in fact, it is their job to try to be the “rock” for a customer who thinks the world is falling due to their current problem.

 8.Learn the Components of Conflict Resolution

 When you combine most of the skills in this article, it comes down to this: a customer service agent will need to be a problem solver.
-It is important to know how to collect information and resolve the customer’s problem while staying within a company’s standards and procedures.
+It is essential to know how to collect information and resolve the customer’s issue while staying within a company’s standards and procedures.
 You will need to remain professional and diplomatic.

 The way we say things can come a long way in creating happy customers.
-Language is a very important part of persuasion, and people (especially customers) create perceptions about you and your company based off of the language that you use.
-Responding to questions employ “positive language” can greatly affect how the customer hears your response.
+Language is a vital part of persuasion, and people (especially customers) create perceptions about you and your company based off of the language that you use.
+Responding to questions employ “positive language” can significantly affect how the customer hears your response.

-An example: Let’s say a customer contacts you with an interest in a particular product, but that product happens to be back ordered until next month.
+An example: Let’s say a customer contacts you with interest in a particular product, but that product happens to be back-ordered until next month.

 - With positive language: “That product will be available next month.
 I can place the order for you right now and make sure that it is sent to you as soon as it reaches our warehouse.”